 - $10 billion — The community-controlled capital target a serious economic platform would set within ten years

-The organizations that built Black political power were designed for courtrooms and legislative chambers.
-The challenge now is economic.
-It requires a fundamentally different institutional architecture — one built not to demand a share of someone else’s pie, but to bake its own.
-The $1.6 trillion is already there.
-The institutions to capture and compound it are not.
-That is not a policy failure.
-It is an organizational one.
-And it is the one problem that only Black America can solve.
+Organizations that built Black political power focused on courtrooms and legislative chambers, yet today’s challenge is economic and demands an institutional architecture of a different kind—one designed not to demand a share of someone else’s pie but to bake its own.
+The $1.6 trillion is already there, but the institutions needed to capture and compound it are not.
+This marks an organizational failure rather than a policy one, and it remains the single problem only Black America can solve.